9 Reasons to Visit Manitoulin Island

 2. Providence Bay has the largest sandy beach on Manitoulin Island.
 It’s well-equipped with a visitor centre and a snack shop as well as one of THE best play parks on the Island (if you have young children in your family don’t miss this).
 Pack your cooler for the day and enjoy the water, walking along the boardwalk or head uptown to the Lake Huron Fish and Chip Co. at 20 McNevin St. for a bite to eat.

 3. Gore Bay offers visitors beautiful views of the Gore Bay harbour from several different vantage points.
 Standing dockside in the marina you can see the beautiful cliffs of the North Channel to Lake Huron.
 If you drive around the harbour and follow the signs to the East Bluff lookout you’ll come upon Harold Noble Memorial Park which gives you another panoramic view of the Gore Bay harbour from a much higher elevation.
-And if all that makes you hungry, just pop in to the landmark restaurant Cafe By the Bay, located right at the Gore Bay harbour, where the food is every bit as delightful as the 360-degree vistas.
+Sidenote: when we drove in to town there was a family of deer walking along a main street.
+It was quite a sight for our family, who despite being ruralists, have never witnessed deer running through Main Street.

 4. Wildflowers are only one aspect of the natural beauty of Manitoulin Island.
 I had no idea there were so many different types of dragonflies in Ontario, nor that there are over a dozen different species on Manitoulin alone.
 If you love the calm and quiet of nature, then bring your binoculars and your hiking boots, because this will be a highlight.

-5. Farquar’s Ice Cream is a legendary on Manitoulin.
-My personal vacation policy is that I get to enjoy one ice cream cone every day, so I had lots of opportunities to try all the Farquar’s flavours.
+5. Farquhar’s Ice Cream is a legendary on Manitoulin.
+My personal vacation policy is that I get to enjoy one ice cream cone every day, so I had lots of opportunities to try all the Farquhar’s flavours.
 You can’t miss the retro ice cream signs that are everywhere on the island.
-Also, if you stop to buy milk at the local grocery stores you can find Farquar’s products in the dairy section.
-The flagship Farquar’s ice cream store (with 21 flavours) is in Little Current.
+Also, if you stop to buy milk at the local grocery stores you can find Farquhar’s products in the dairy section.
+The flagship Farquhar’s ice cream store (with 21 flavours) is in Little Current.

 7. Kagawong Beach is just down the road from Bridal Veil Falls, off Hwy.
 540. It’s a pretty little beach with this waterslide on the edge of the water.
 Beside the beach is a boathouse that sells antiques and ice cream and the Old Mill Heritage Centre which houses a museum and public washrooms.
 This stop is the perfect place to end the day after lots of sun and exercise.